Growing Livelihood Opportunities for Women

 - Regular jobs: Women often prefer regular, fixed-wage jobs over risky entrepreneurship opportunities[3]

-- Logistics, involving involving the transport and storage of the parcel from the seller to the end-consumer, has the potential to employ approximately 11m workers by 2030.[5]
-The industry is growing at approximately 10.5%[6] per annum fueled by rapid expansion of ecommerce in India
+- Logistics, involving involving the transport and storage of the parcel from the seller to the end-consumer, has the potential to create approximately 2.6 million additional jobs between 2020 and 2030.[4]
+The industry is fueled by rapid expansion of ecommerce in India

-- Flexi-staffing companies, which involves the provision of semi-skilled frontline employees (e.g., retail promoters, tele-calling agents) to companies, are expected to create approximately 12m jobs in India by 2030[7] The growth is fueled by large companies increasingly wanting to outsource non-core activities (e.g., recruitment, compliance management)
+- Flexi-staffing companies, which involves the provision of semi-skilled frontline employees (e.g., retail promoters, tele-calling agents) to companies, are expected to create approximately 4 million jobs between 2020 and 2030.[5]
+The growth is fueled by large companies increasingly wanting to outsource non-core activities (e.g., recruitment, compliance management)

 [1] NSSO / PLFS data for 2004–05 and 2017–18